-Once you are done with this process, it will take up to two business days for your selection to be entered into the registration system.
+Once you are done with this process, you will receive a confirmation email at the email address you provided while completing the DSP.
+It will take up to two business days for your selection to be entered into the registration system.
 After that, you may register for your class provided you are eligible to register and there are available seats.
 If it has been more than two business days and the registration system does not recognize your placement, you may contact a Pre-Major Advisor for assistance.

 Students wanting academic advising support can schedule an appointment with an academic advisor.

 Frequently Asked Questions

 Directed Self-Placement can be used for the following courses:

 - B MATH 121 Algebraic and Quantitative Reasoning;

 - B MATH 122 Precalculus I;

 - B MATH 144 Calculus for Life and Social Sciences;